dannylsl/codelib/markdwon/weeklyreport/ww50/ww50_daily_log.md

         Thanks for Wang Kun K and Haiyang's help
     2. [BUG FIXED] post flash remove the SetupWizard which leads to a series crash Try to find a new way to skip SetupWizard
+    3. [WW51 SOURCE CODE DOWNLOAD] set the auto-download and auto-build program prepared to work at weekends

 ### MISC
     1. help haiyang check the BUG#157594.
 Power Comparison of 30fps and 60fps video playback between